Think Like a

 This model involves 5 key elements that are needle-movers when it comes to creating extraordinary transformations in record time:

-Watch a great example of Eliciting in this powerful live coaching session by Rich Litvin at the Evercoach Summit 2016.
+Watch how a masterful high-performance coach applies Eliciting techniques (and how you can replicate them with your clients) in this powerful live coaching session delivered by Rich Litvin at the Evercoach Summit 2016.

-10X involves motivating a high achieving client to go bigger than they ever have before.
+10X means exponential impact.
+How can you help your client 10X their impact?
+10X involves motivating a high-achieving client to go bigger than they ever have before.
 The coach uses powerful, motivational methods of speaking, coaching, and guiding a client so they are excited and inspired to reach for more.

-This is about getting clients to create massive results and go for the impossible – at least 10 times more than they think they can achieve.
+This is about getting clients to jump past incremental progress and start create massive results and go for the impossible - at least 10 times more than they think they can achieve!

 In the context of the Exponential Coaching model, leadership is about leading the client from a place of deep love and connection.
 This is about vulnerability and transparency.